-Back in September 2018 Phil an I helped our great mate Radio Ray set up the PA equipment here, we had never been to this show before and found it such a fantastic show it was put on our 2019 calendar, So here we are on the Saturday September 7th with the wobble box for a great weekend.
+Back in September 2018 Phil an I helped our great mate Radio Ray set up the PA equipment here, we had never been to this show before, we found it such a fantastic show that it was put on our 2019 calendar.
+So here we are Saturday September 7th 2019 with the wobble box for a great weekend.
 The show is on the Sunday an we are here to assist Radio Ray with the PA...… Hey.. nice jingle....

 The show ground is a bit empty at the mo, but it will soon fill up.